I no longer end my classes by saying Namaste. For me, it crosses the line from cultural appreciation to cultural appropriation more on that here.

 Saying ‘Namaste’ with hands and palms touching each other at the center of our hearts is sort of a staple in Yoga classes.
-Sometimes a few brave students ask about it and its meaning but many students just automatically do it, without knowing the meaning behind it.
+Sometimes, a few brave students ask about it and its meaning.
+However, many students just automatically do it, without knowing the meaning behind it.

-So it can become sort of a meaningless gesture that people just automatically perform at the end of class.
+It can become a sort of a meaningless gesture that people just automatically perform at the end of class.

 According to senior Yoga teacher Aadil Palkhivala:

 “Nama means bow, as means I, and te means you.
 Therefore, Namaste literally means, bow me you or I bow to you.”

 This bow is not bowing down in servitude or lowering oneself, but instead, this bowing is in recognition and reverence for each other as fellow travelers on the path and an acknowledgement of our interconnectedness.

 The gesture Namaste represents the belief that there is an all-pervading oneness within each of us that is located in the heart center.
 This gesture is a way of honoring that connection and oneness within each other.